 Entrepreneurship education focusing on cultural activities in non-formal, informal learning and youth work in Denmark

-The Act on Non-Formal General Adult Education and Democratic Voluntary Activity (folkeoplysningsloven), mentioned in section 8.4, also provides the opportunity for the support of activities that may enhance young people’s entrepreneurial skills.
+The Act on Non-Formal General Education and Democratic Voluntary Activity (folkeoplysningsloven), mentioned in section 8.4, also provides the opportunity for the support of activities that may enhance young people’s entrepreneurial skills.

 The Danish Youth Council (DUF) funds a host of projects for children and young people, where entrepreneurial skills can often play a role, for instance skills in organising, planning and conducting projects

 The strategy for young people’s encounter with art and culture from 2014 (see section 8.3) contained funds for launching a course to further young project initiators’ skills in organising, planning, and conducting cultural projects.
 The total funding was DKK 2.1 million.
 The funds were used in connection with the start-up or further development of local training courses.

 Also, the strategy contained funding for young people’s self-organised cultural projects, where young people and local players (e.g. municipal youth schools and cultural institutions) collaborate on exploring and improving possibilities for self-organised youth culture.
 The pool targeted partnerships between young people and e.g. municipal youth schools, general education associations, cultural institutions etc. The projects were obliged to take their starting point in the young people's desire to and abilities for creating and organising something themselves, while at the same time providing a framework for the young people to receive help, assistance and sparring from more established parties.
 The total funding was DKK 5 million.